site24x7/plugins/redis/README.md

 - Since it's a Python plugin, to run the plugin in a Windows server please follow the steps in [this link](https://support.site24x7.com/portal/en/kb/articles/run-python-plugin-scripts-in-windows-servers).
 The remaining configuration steps are the same.

-- Move the folder `Redis` under Site24x7 Windows Agent plugin directory:
+- Move the folder `redis` under Site24x7 Windows Agent plugin directory:

 		C:\Program Files (x86)\Site24x7\WinAgent\monitoring\Plugins
 The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center.